danielrriggs/danielrriggs.github.io/content/Knowledge and Mind.md

 - Studying in a burning building isn't effective because your [[Mind]] is thinking of a lot of different things.
 The more the [[Mind]] is distracted, the more activity there is in the conscious mind, the hard it is for things to sink into the [[Chitta|unconscious]] .

 Assertion 2 - the yogis believed that all knowledge comes from within.
-- This posits that it isn't the information in the page or the # of repetitions (of reading) that's important; it's actually the calmness of my [[Mind]] that determines how many times I need to read the page.
+- This posits that it isn't the [[Information]] in the page or the # of repetitions (of reading) that's important; it's actually the calmness of my [[Mind]] that determines how many times I need to read the page.
 If the knowledge was just on the page, then we should only have to read the page once.
 However, our experience of studying is that a "light bulb goes off", which is our discovery of that knowledge inside of us.
 Knowledge is a thing that is inside our mind, which is then recalled.
 The yogis looked at things like creativity & being able to invent stuff.
 Does that come from the outside world or the inside world?
 They reached a radical conclusion which is that, even when you read external information (such as in a book), it isn't that you absorb the information, but that it triggers your pre-existing knowledge of that subject.
 Is the "light bulb" on the outside or the inside?

 Use the hour of [[Brahmamuhurtha]] to [[Studying|study]] if it works for you.

 Take aways:
-The more we can calm down conscious thoughts, the more knowledge actually sinks in.
-Learning is actually recalling knowledge from our [[Chitta|unconscious]] [[Mind]] to our conscious mind.
+The more we can calm down conscious thoughts, the more knowledge actually sinks in. [[The Learning Process|Learning]] is actually recalling knowledge from our [[Chitta|unconscious]] [[Mind]] to our conscious mind.

 See [[Studying]] for tips on how to study well.